No, your AT&T phone doesn't have 5G yet

 5G, the next generation of wireless technology, is going to be a big deal when it starts hitting phones next year.
 And phone carrier companies are getting excited about it -- maybe too excited.

-AT&T has already rolled out "5G E" to some phones (including the Samsung Galaxy S8 Active, LG V30 or LG V40) according to The Verge.
+AT&T has already reportedly rolled out "5G E" to some phones (including the Samsung Galaxy S8 Active, LG V30 or LG V40).
 Select phones in specific regions will connect to this new network and show "5G E" in the top corner of the screen instead of the usual "LTE" indicator.
 Even more phones are expected to get 5G E later on.

 The only thing is that 5G E isn't actually 5G.
 AT&T's 5G Evolution technology is really just advanced 4G LTE with some confusing marketing language.
 It's supposed to set the foundation, so AT&T can eventually roll out 5G, but it's still 4G technology.